 • Organize your followers with tags and segments

-• Easy-to-integrate signup forms and landing pages
+• Easy-to-integrate registration forms and landing pages

 Increase your email open rate